Languages-And-Structures/CPP-BY-ARYAN/README.md

 A beginner-friendly C++ course code repository.
-This repository contains C++ programs designed for beginners and intermediate learners.
+This repository contains C++ programs in a single file designed for beginners and intermediate learners.
 The codes cover fundamental to advanced concepts of C++ programming.
 Topics Covered
 ✅ Variables and Data Types
 ✅ Loops and Conditional Statements